 Kitt Bret Harte (BS Cardinal Stritch, M. Ed Wisconsin, M.Ed.
 American College of Education) is Principal.
 Ms. Bret Harte has more than 15 years of K-8 education experience and believes that each student offers a unique opportunity to discover brilliance.
 She teaches an advisory class to all grades, focusing on social and emotional growth, and mindfulness.

 Veronica Carrillo (BA, MS West Texas A&M) is the school’s Financial Officer.
 In addition to her degrees in accounting, economics, and finance, she has extensive experience in various educational settings, including three years of teaching English in Japan.
 Veronica believes that an education is the greatest gift anyone can receive.

 Frank DiPietrapaul (BA Delaware) has a degree in plant science and is passionate about environmental stewardship, food equity and social justice.
 He specializes in sustainable and urban gardening in a classroom setting and coordinates the school’s gardening, garden-to-table and culinary programs.

-Peggy Solís (AB UC-Davis, MA UA) works with Graduate and Family Support, as well as with community volunteers at Imago Dei.
-Her unique educational and personal experiences are a great asset in working with current and future Imago Dei families.
+Peggy Solís (AB UC-Davis, MA U of Arizona) is the Family Services Coordinator.
+Her complete fluency in English and Spanish and her unique educational and personal experiences are tremendous assets in working with current and future Imago Dei families.

 Rocío L. Suazo (BA Escuela Nacional de Biblioteconomía y Archivonomía, Mexico City) is Director of Admissions.
 Her professional experience includes working as a technical archivist, and in sales and as office support for various international companies in Mexico.
 She has also been a volunteer at the school and is the proud parent of an Imago Dei graduate.